csfive/Nand2Tetris/01/chapter.md

 This chapter focuses on the construction of a family of simple chips called Boolean gates.
 Since Boolean gates are physical implementations of Boolean functions, we start with a brief treatment of Boolean algebra.
-We then show how Boolean gates implementing simple Boolean functions can be interconnected to deliver the func- tionality of more complex chips.
-We conclude the background section with a descrip- tion of how hardware design is actually done in practice, using software simulation tools
+We then show how Boolean gates implementing simple Boolean functions can be interconnected to deliver the functionality of more complex chips.
+We conclude the background section with a description of how hardware design is actually done in practice, using software simulation tools.

 ### 1.1.1 Boolean Algebra